interactivedatacomics/interactivedatacomics.github.io/getstarted.md

   }
 ```

-Last, we want a click onto the button *compare* to replace the current detailed set of panels (`3`,`4` or `5`) with the a series of smaller panels showing all three time series at the same time.
+Last, we want a click onto the button *compare* to replace the current detailed set of panels (`p_sales-a`,`p_sales-b` or `p_sales-c`) with the a series of smaller panels showing all three time series at the same time.
 The following code creates another operation `loadLayout` that is triggered when the user clicks (`"trigger": "click"`) the 'Compare All' button (`"element": "compare"`, remember, we gave the 'Compare All' button the id `compare`.
 Without that ID, the code will not work).

-Note that in this example, we replace the current panel in layout group `group1` by three panels on a new row: `[[6,7,8]]`.
+Note that in this example, we replace the current panel in layout group `group1` by three panels on a new row: `[["p_sales-a-small","p_sales-b-small","p_sales-c-small"]]`.
 ```json
 {
    "trigger": "click",